 3D Animation/Dialogue State Application uses *.FBX files (Animated 3D Models).
 This application also has a dialogue management system, which enables the player to approach the custom 3D models (sprites) and "talk" with them.
 This might not look pretty, but it is essentially an engine that allows different animations to take place during different sprite states.
 The dialogue interactions allow questions and responses to steer conversations based on the player's interaction (I also used the dialogue management system within this application for the 2D tile mapping application previously mentioned.
 More.

 Online-Menu Ordering System.
-This is a web application that is used to create and manage online menus.
+This is a web application that is used to create and manage customizable online menus for clients.
 It exchanges data with a Microsoft SQL Server 2008 database.
-This was a group project, and was created using a semi-informal AGILE development model.
-This was developed throughout a couple of project implementation courses (for a B.S. in C.S.).
+This was a group project, and was created using a milestone feature-driven AGILE development model.
+We wrote it in C#, ASP.NET, and deployed it on a school server using IIS.
+This was developed throughout two project implementation courses (for a Bachelor's of Science program in Computer Science).
 More.

 XNA Menu/Window System.
 This is a group of C# classes that make it very easy to create game windows, text-boxes, buttons, and the corresponding events.
 These windows use keyboard and mouse input, and they can be dragged around.
 Below is an image of these windows being used as a game menu.
 More.